Rock fishing is great fun but it can be risky. Reduce the risks by always fishing safely and responsibly.

 Combined with other key safety measures, it is best to wear a lifejacket whenever you are rock fishing.

-It is compulsory by law for all fishers (including children and anyone helping children or others to rock fish) to wear a lifejacket when rock fishing anywhere in the Randwick City Council local government area, the Northern Beaches Council local government area and the Richmond Valley Council local government area.
+It is compulsory by law for all fishers (including children and anyone helping children or others to rock fish) to wear a lifejacket when rock fishing anywhere in the Randwick City Council local government area (LGA), the Northern Beaches Council LGA, the Richmond Valley Council LGA, the Ballina Shire Council LGA, the Central Coast Council LGA, the Lake Macquarie City Council LGA, the Sutherland Shire Council LGA and the Port Stephens Council LGA..

-Rock fishing safety laws involving mandatory lifejackets will soon include a number of other local government areas along the NSW coast.
+A number of other LGAs along the NSW coast are expected to soon be included in rock fishing safety laws involving mandatory lifejackets..
 Ensure you are aware of these laws before you go rock fishing.

 Follow these safety tips at all times when rock fishing or when fishing in hazardous areas: